Google

 He watches the bases as well as the bat!

-The Boston Pilgrims nickname was used a lot during the 1907 season.
-After a decisive win in Chicago, the August 13th Globe states, "Pursued into their own lair by the demon Pilgrims, after suffering four separate and distinct whalings at the Hub, those much cuffed-about [White] Sox today made a stand today at the South Side preserves to no avail, with the invaders winning 5 to 3."
-The August 24th 1907 Globe referred to the team as "fast Pilgrims."
-A headline on page 5 of the September 11th 1907 Globe states, "Pilgrims Win First Game 5 to 0."
+The Boston Pilgrims nickname was often used during the 1907 season.
+After a decisive win in Chicago, the August 13th 1907 Globe states, "Pursued into their own lair by the demon Pilgrims, after suffering four separate and distinct whalings at the Hub, those much cuffed-about [White] Sox today made a stand today at the South Side preserves to no avail, with the invaders winning 5 to 3."
+The August 24th Globe referred to the team as "fast Pilgrims."
+A headline on page 5 of the September 11th Globe states, "Pilgrims Win First Game 5 to 0."
 During the next season, the August 8th 1908 Globe states, "McGuire has used two of his strongest cards since alighting here, but the Pilgrims have other pitchers of high degree, while Jones [opposing team manager] has about exhausted his stock of top-notchers."
-A probable final reference is in the March 29th 1909 Globe, with the headline "Red Sox Pilgrims Now In Nashville" on page 5.
+A probable final reference is in the March 29th 1909 Globe, with the headline "Red Sox Pilgrims Now In Nashville."
+There are about 30 Globe references in total using the Pilgrims nickname.

 1907 was another dismal season with 59 wins and 90 losses.
 Club President John Taylor decided to revamp the team with new uniforms, new players, and a new team name, the Red Sox.
 The December 19th 1907 Globe describes the event: "Before leaving yesterday Mr. Taylor selected the uniforms to be used next season, subject to the approval of manager McGuire.
 Pres Taylor has suggested red stockings to be a part of the uniforms and thought the Boston 'Red Sox' might sound better to the baseball enthusiasts than the names now used by many, such as 'the Pilgrims,' 'the Yankees,' etc. The original Boston team wore red stockings and Mr. Taylor's idea is to practically reproduce the old colors.
 Cincinnati has the 'Reds,' and there have been several 'Red Stocking' clubs, but this is the first time any club has taken the name 'Red Sox'."